Weezer-K/RunBuddy_App/README.md

 ## Important Notices:
 * Make sure to have the run configuration set to "app" instead of "app.libs" or anything else.
-* We calculate distance ran by using location data from every 5 seconds.
+* We calculate distance ran by using location data from every second.
 Therefore don't run in place like on a treadmill.
 Instead you should run to make sure your locations are changing meaningfully.
-* If you sit still, the UI may still display slight increases in distance travelled.
+* If you sit still, the UI may display very slight increases in distance travelled.
 This is because GPS coordinates have a slight difference between one point and the next due to a margin of error.
 This could be acccumulated and captured in our distance calculation.
 We have a threshold that removes very low distances but it is possible for some values to be high enough to be interpreted as distance ran.
 * If you choose to use a Mock GPS instead of really running to test it, follow the guidance below in "Mock GPS".
 If you choose to run for real

 ## Mock GPS: